-Currently, we are finding ourselves in the middle of a rebirth of a Black Renaissance.
-For instance, black art and black culture are at an all-time high.
+Currently, with the surge of new black content.
+There have been debates on whether we are in the middle of a new era of a Black Renaissance.
 Black-centered projects produced by a predominantly black team are being noted and celebrated more than ever.
-Black narratives centered around black culture are no longer being pushed aside.
-A triumphant arrival of this renaissance could be credited to Shonda Rhimes and her show, “Scandal”, starring Kerry Washington as Olivia Pope.
-Olivia Pope was betrayed as a bold and uncompromising Black Woman you couldn’t help but respect.
-That was something mainstream television hadn’t seen since Claire Huxtable or the leading ladies of “Living Single”.
+Black narratives centered around black culture are no longer being pushed aside, while still leaving room for progress.
+According to Thinkprocess.org, Shonda Rhimes show, “Scandal starring Kerry Washington as Olivia Pope showed Hollywood that the world was ready for a strong, black leading lady.

-With the success of “Scandal” came more opportunities.
-Traditional media are allowing black creators to experiment on their terms.
-HBO provided comedian Robin Thede a sketch comedy show called, “A Black Lady Sketch Show”.
+Currently, there have been more opportunities for black creators to produce their own content.
+Comedian Robin Thede created a sketch comedy show called, “A Black Lady Sketch Show”.
 It made history as the first sketch show performed by a predominantly African American female cast.
 Also, the hit television show “Power”, created by 50 Cent, helped Starz gain more traction and viewers.

-Tyler Perry also has used his resources in Atlanta by turning a former confederate military base into one of the largest production studios in the world.
-Tyler Perry Studios has had high grossing films like Black Panther filmed on the property that is larger than Paramount, Warner Bros., and Walt Disney’s Burbank studios combined.
+Tyler Perry also has used his resources in Atlanta by turning a former confederate military base into one of the largest production studios in the US.
+Tyler Perry Studios has had high grossing films like Black Panther filmed on the property.
+Making history to be the first black-owned studio lot.
 Gen-Z stars like Marsai Martin has also made history in becoming the youngest person to get a first-look deal at Universal.